Suzanne Ward

 Tampa, FL 33620

-Suzanne Ward is a seasoned technology leader with more than 35 years of experience spanning medical devices, high tech, and enterprise IT.
-She began her career in product management within the healthcare space, working on blood pressure cuffs and vital signs monitoring systems, where she led forward-thinking innovation—including becoming the first to eliminate latex from product lines in the late 1990s.
-Known for her willingness to step up and take on complex challenges, Suzanne built a global career collaborating with teams across Asia and Eastern Europe, contributing to next-generation medical technologies and earning multiple patents, including U.S., Korean, and international recognitions.
+Suzanne Ward is an accomplished technology leader with more than 25 years of experience across medical devices, high tech, and enterprise IT.
+She began her career in healthcare product management, working on blood pressure cuffs and vital signs monitoring systems, where she drove early product development innovation, including leading the industry shift to latex-free product lines in the late 1990s, and launching multiple patient monitors across several brands, generating millions annually in revenue.

-Following the 2008 economic shift, Suzanne transitioned into high tech, where she played a pivotal leadership role at Intel.
-There, she led the multi-year, $2 billion Alder Lake program, guiding large, cross-functional global teams to deliver complex products on time and within budget.
-Her ability to bridge communication between engineering, marketing, and leadership teams became a defining strength, helping transform struggling teams into high-performing, collaborative environments.
-Today, she brings that same expertise to the University of South Florida, where she leads Identity and Access Management initiatives that support secure, scalable access across the institution.
+Following the 2008 economic downturn, she transitioned into high-tech and took on an IoT agile leadership role at Intel.
+There, she led the multi-year, $2 billion Alder Lake chip IoT-software program, guiding large, cross-functional global teams to successfully deliver complex products on time and within budget.
+Her strength in aligning engineering, marketing, and executive stakeholders became a hallmark of her leadership, consistently transforming teams into high-performing, collaborative organizations.

-At the core of Suzanne’s career is a passion for building strong, happy teams and fostering environments where people can do their best work.
-She is widely recognized not just for delivering results, but for how she leads—prioritizing communication, collaboration, and continuous improvement.
-Engineers and colleagues alike often reflect on her projects as some of the best experiences of their careers, a testament to her leadership style.
-Outside of work, Suzanne enjoys following University of South Florida football and collegiate sports, maintaining a balance between her professional impact and personal passions.
+At the heart of Suzanne’s career is a passion for building strong, engaged teams and creating environments where people can thrive.
+She is recognized not only for delivering results, but for how she leads—through communication, collaboration, and a commitment to continuous improvement.
+Colleagues frequently describe her programs as some of the most rewarding experiences of their careers, reflecting her lasting impact as a leader.

 • University of South Florida BA, Economics